ohdsi-studies/dGEMcovid/STUDY-PACKAGE-EXECUTE.md

 ## Step 4 - Derive
-- If you have an email from the study lead telling you to progress to the estimate step, please log into https://pda-ota.pdamethods.org/ and download the new control.jsons into `outputFolder/alpha` and `outputFolder/delta`.
+- If you have an email from the study lead telling you to progress to the derive step, please log into https://pda-ota.pdamethods.org/ and download the new control.jsons into `outputFolder/alpha` and `outputFolder/delta`.

-- You can now run the following code to create the `<siteId>_estimate.json` in the `outputFolder/alpha` and `outputFolder/delta` folders.
+- You can now run the following code to create the `<siteId>_derive.json` in the `outputFolder/alpha` and `outputFolder/delta` folders.

 - You now need to inspect each `<siteId>_estimate.json` and if happy log into https://pda-ota.pdamethods.org/  and upload the files.